oracle-livelabs/database/dms-online/validate-and-run-terraform/validate-and-run-terraform.md

     ![Screenshot of ADB list](images/adb-list.png =90%x*)

  10. Click on the **Database Actions** button.
-If you browser blocks the popup, change it to allow popups from Oracle cloud.
+If your browser blocks the popup, change it to allow popups from Oracle cloud.

     ![Screenshot of ADB list](images/db-actions.png =90%x*)